BeardedElvis/VoiceControlledChess/README.md

 VoiceControlledChess/input/audio/testRecordedNumbers and VoiceControlledChess/input/audio/testRecordedLetters

 Game instructions:
-To choose a column, click the button "Choose Column".
-You will then have two seconds to speak the name of a column using the NATO phonetic alphabet: Alpha, Bravo, Charlie, Delta, Echo, Foxtrot, Golf or Hotel
+To choose a file, click the button "Choose file".
+You will then have two seconds to speak the name of a file using the NATO phonetic alphabet: Alfa, Bravo, Charlie, Delta, Echo, Foxtrot, Golf or Hotel

-To choose a row, click the button "Choose Row".
-You will then have two seconds to speak the name of a row:
+To choose a rank, click the button "Choose rank".
+You will then have two seconds to speak the name of a rank:
 One, Two, Three, Four, Five, Six, Seven or Eight

 When the correct tile has been chosen, press enter to confirm